EECS3311F24/project-codeesc/doc/sprint1/RPM.md

 ### Next Steps
+Deadline: Nov 2nd, 2024
-* Ilya Orin: Complete the login page functionality by Nov 3rd.
+* Ilya Orin: Complete the login page functionality.

-* Badra Elmi: Complete the main menu page features by Nov 3rd.
+* Badra Elmi: Complete the main menu page features.

-* Rizan Bhanwadia: Finalize game level designs by Nov 3rd.
+* Rizan Bhanwadia: Finalize game level designs.

-* Max Toong: Begin testing phases for all new features by Nov 3rd.
+* Max Toong: Begin testing phases for all new features.

-* Ilya Orin and Badra Elmi : Prepare documentation for user support and troubleshooting by Nov 3rd.
+* Ilya Orin and Badra Elmi : Prepare documentation for user support and troubleshooting.

-* Saina Shishegar: Conduct a user feedback session to gather insights on the login and main menu experience by Nov 3rd.
+* Saina Shishegar: Conduct a user feedback session to gather insights on the login and main menu experience.